Autonomous APIs: Navigation in complex landscapes

 - Enterprise, domain, and solution architects, engineers, and frontend and backend developers

 Services with their APIs are no longer living isolated in silos.
 Capabilities exposed by these microservices, service meshes, and serverless functions are creating the landscapes.
 The clients depend on multiple services and are often servers to other clients.
-These landscapes forming at every level—team, application, organization, domain, and global—start to face out-of-the-bound complexity issues.
-The current approach building such systems is imperative programming, human-produced and consumed interface documentation, minimal visibility, and limited automation (“Do you CI?
+These landscapes are forming at every level—team, application, organization, domain, and global—are starting to face out-of-the-bound complexity issues.
+The current approach to building such systems is imperative programming, human-produced and consumed interface documentation, minimal visibility, and limited automation (“Do you CI?
 Do you even CD?”).
 As such, it’s impossible to predict the effects of modifying even one component of the system.
 The task structure and size complexity is growing beyond our cognitive abilities, and yet we’re still trying to solve the problem by hiring more engineers.